bbkx226/JomStay-Hostel/README.md

 - Students should use text files for storing and retrieving data required for the system.
 - Not allowed to use any database tools like access / oracle etc.

+## Extra / Additional / Roadmap Features
+- reserve ID for a new entity when an old entity is deleted
+- requires old password when changing password
+- text file formatting & formatted reading & writing

 ## Entities & Attributes

 **User**